- Travel and Places»

 The Physical Appearance of Kinners

 They are very soft spoken and elegant people by nature.
-They easily get adjusted to live in the poor conditions.
+They easily get adjusted to living in the poor conditions.
 They prefer to live in joint families.

 The CostumesClick thumbnail to view full-size